antonioneto1/omni_event/README.md

 ### 1. Create a Notifier

-A **Notifier** represents one external webhook source (e.g. a payment gateway, a logistics partner).
+A **Notifier** represents one external webhook source (e.g. a payment gateway, a payment processor).
 Each has its own security configuration.

 ```ruby
 # Minimal — token auth only